Look after your wellbeing as a supporter

 For most people this is a new experience, so these questions are normal.
 The mental health professional will be able to give you more information.
 We also have information about signs, symptoms and treatments at Learn about mental health.

-During the treatment and healing
+During treatment and healing

 Sometimes supporters also feel a sense of helplessness because they can’t control or improve the situation.